 Darvish appears to have accepted the apology.
 He tweeted out a statement on the incident, acknowledging that what Gurriel did was wrong, while urging the public to learn from the incident and move forward, rather than becoming angry.

-This story has been updated with the news that Gurriel has been banned.
+This story has been updated with the news that Gurriel has been suspended.